shuguang-lv/eye-tracking-for-simulation-assessment/README.md

 ## Prerequisite
 ### Hardware
-- This App is proven to run successfully under Windows 10 environment.
+- This App is proven to run successfully under **Windows 10** environment.
 However, other operating systems such as Linux, macOS haven't been proven to support this App.
 Please contact us before running this App if you are a user of those operating.
 - The recommended computer configurations:
-  - CPU:Intel i7/ AMD Ryzen7 4800H or above
+  - CPU: Intel i7/ AMD Ryzen7 4800H or above
   - GPU: NVIDIA 2060 or above
   - Hard disk: 512GB or above
   - RAM: 8G or above
   - Webcam: 720P or above
- # You may have problem in 'npm install' if you cannot reach these configurations.
-Please contact us if you cannot run successfully.#
+ **You may have problem in 'npm install' if you cannot reach these configurations.
+Please contact us if you cannot run successfully.**
 ### Software
 - Node.js 12.x and above
 - Java SE8 and above